Attention Overload

-First and foremost, we note that Theorem \ref{thm:revealed preference} is implied by Theorem \ref{theorem:Characterization}, that is, AC captures all of the empirical content that our AOM delivers for revealed preference.
-In addition, we have already shown in the main paper the necessity of AC.
-Therefore, we only need to demonstrate the sufficiency.
-On the other hand, Theorem \ref{theorem:Pessimistic Evaluation for Attention} will be shown in the following proof since we are exactly proving the existence of a attention rule that uses pessimistic evaluation.
-For optimistic evaluation, see footnote \ref{footnote: upper bound}.
+{\Alph{section}} {A.\arabic{lem}} \textbf{{Proof of Theorems \ref{theorem:Characterization} and \ref{theorem:Pessimistic Evaluation for Attention}}}.
+Corollary \ref{thm:revealed preference} is implied by Theorem \ref{theorem:Characterization}, that is, $\succ$-Regularity captures all of the empirical content that our AOM delivers for revealed preference.
+In addition, we already showed the necessity of $\succ$-Regularity, and hence we only need to prove sufficiency for Theorem \ref{theorem:Characterization}.
+On the other hand, Theorem \ref{theorem:Pessimistic Evaluation for Attention} will be shown in the following proof because we also prove the existence of an attention rule that uses pessimistic evaluation.
+(The optimistic evaluation follows analogously.)

-The proof is mainly divided into two parts.
-The first part sets up a system of linear equation which pins down the attention rule that satisfies the desired property.
-Some algebraic operations are devoted into lining up the system in a way to prepare for the second part.
-The second part shows how we can utilize the Farkas's Lemma to prove the existence of a solution to the system of equations for any parameter value which satisfies the attention compensation (AC) property.
+The proof is divided into two parts.
+The first part sets up a system of linear equations that pins down the attention rule satisfying the desired property.
+Some algebraic operations are devoted to lining up the system in preparation for the second part of the proof, which utilizes Farkas's Lemma to prove the existence of a solution to the system of equations for any parameter value which satisfies $\succ$-Regularity.